zesk/build/docs/tools/documentation.sh.md

     colors.sh text.sh prefixLines

-## `bashFindFunctionDefinition` - Find where a function is defined in a directory of shell scripts
+## `bashFindDocumentationFiles` - Find where a function is defined in a directory of shell scripts

 Finds a function definition and outputs the file in which it is found Searches solely `.sh` files.
 (Bash or sh scripts)